MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/code-components-alm.md

 When building `pcfproj` projects, the generated JavaScript depends on the command used to build and the `PcfBuildMode` in the `pcfproj` file.

 You don't normally deploy a code component into Microsoft Dataverse that has been built in development mode since it's often too large to import and may result in slower runtime performance.
-More information: [Debugging after deploying into Microsoft Dataverse using Fiddler](debugging-custom-controls.md#debugging-after-deploying-into-microsoft-dataverse-using-fiddler).
+More information: [Debugging after deploying into Microsoft Dataverse](debugging-custom-controls.md#debugging-after-deploying-into-microsoft-dataverse).

 For `pac pcf push` to result in a release build, the `PcfBuildMode` is set inside the `pcfproj` by adding a new element under the `OutputPath` element as follows: